eladage/eladage/README.md

 Pretty sparse - most of my repos are private and most of my work is unfortunately on several different Enterprise Github accounts :(

+What I'm using these days

-- front end dev
+- front end
    - react
    - typescript
    - tailwind
    - nextjs
+   - vite

+- back end
+  - typescript
+  - zod
+  - prisma
+  - mysql

+- ops
   - vercel
+  - aws
+  - github

 <!---
 eladage/eladage is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.